UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/3-ImprovementProjects/C2-UpdateDocs.md

+# Improvement Project Process: Section C Part 2: Update Documentation

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing